Miljenko Mumlek: International career

-Mumlek made his international debut with the Croatian national under-21 football team, making his only appearance for the team in a friendly match against Slovenia on 17 March 1993 in Varaždin.
-Later, he also occasionally played for the Croatian national football team.
+Mumlek made his international debut with the Croatia national under-21 football team, making his only appearance for the team in a friendly match against Slovenia on 17 March 1993 in Varaždin.
+Later, he also occasionally played for the Croatia national team.
 He won a total of 8 full international caps and scored one goal for the national team, although all of his international appearances came in friendly matches.

 He made his full international debut on 20 April 1994 in a 4–1 defeat for Croatia against Slovakia in Bratislava, coming on as a half-time substitute for Dean Računica.
 In his second international appearance, against Israel in Tel Aviv on 17 August 1994, he scored the final goal in a 4–0 win for Croatia.
 His third international appearance came in 1997 at the Kirin Cup, a minor international tournament in Japan, where he appeared as a substitute in a 1–1 draw against Turkey.

 Following the Kirin Cup tournament, he remained uncapped for over four years, apart from appearing for Croatia B in a friendly match against France on 19 January 1999.
 In November 2001, he made his comeback to the full international side during a two-match tour in South Korea, where he appeared in both of Croatia's friendlies against the home side.
 After that, he won another three international caps, with his final international appearance coming on 12 February 2003 in a goalless draw against Poland in Split.